Marketers spend a lot of time thinking about right message, right time, right platform. But what about right type?

 We’re going to bucket these two together because they have a very similar format and frequency.
 Seasonal emails refer to all those emails that are sent once a year on a dedicated day.
-Think Mother’s or Father’s Day, Thanksgiving, Holidays, the start of summer, or back to school.
+Think Mother’s Day, Valentine's Day, Thanksgiving, Holidays, the start of summer, or back to school.
 Promotional emails are all about dedicated sales periods.
 These may be connected to seasonality, for example, a Black Friday or Cyber Monday deal, or end of financial year sale.

 Your seasonal and promotional emails are likely to be light on text, and heavy on promotion.
 Get to the point and share exactly what the offer is, how it can be redeemed, and how long it lasts.